OK Runner

 Evaluation Process

-Everyone has a unique gait of his or her own, and it takes a trained eye to recognize distinguishing factors of someone's gait cycle.
+Everyone has a unique gait of his or her own, and it takes a thoroughly trained eye to recognize distinguishing factors of someone's gait cycle.
 This is why every employee is trained by Craig Thompson, certified pedorthist and founder of Oh-Be-Joyful Orthotics, to identify and cater to your biomechanical needs.

 Before we check your gait, we take a look at the natural positions of your ankles, knees, and hips, as well as the height and strength of your arches.
 Once you start walking, we observe the hips and look for instability, then check your knees for inward (valgus) or outward (varus) motion.
 Finally, we take note of any collapse in your arches and the direction of motion in your subtalar joint.
 Taking these into account with any history of aches, pains, or injuries you might have had, we are able to identify the perfect shoe category for you: neutral, guidance, stability, or motion control.